 Temper

-Coffee maker tamper is a basic barista tool designed to compact ground coffee beans in a portafilter.
-Its use is a mandatory step in preparing the perfect espresso.
+A coffee tamper is a basic barista tool designed to compact ground coffee beans in a portafilter.
+The standard tamper pressure is approximately 15 kg (30 lbs), which provides the optimal density of the coffee tablet for proper espresso extraction.

-Due to unevenly compacted coffee over the entire surface, pores or “channels” can form in the coffee tablet, through which water will pass too quickly.
-The result will be poor-quality extraction, an unsaturated and unbalanced taste of the drink.
+Coffee that is not evenly compacted over its entire surface can create pores or “channels” in the coffee tablet, through which water will pass too quickly.
+The result will be poor extraction, an unsaturated and unbalanced taste of the drink.

 Types